 e.
 Publications in connection with press releases and other promotional communications relating to Beyond Sport.

 f.
 Other reasonable promotional purposes related to Beyond Sport.

 22) Entrants confirm that the details of the entry are non-confidential and that the Organisers may copy and distribute the particulars of the entry (and any part thereof) and the Entrants for all reasonable purposes associated with the administration, promotion and coverage of Beyond Sport.

 23) The Organisers confirm that personal information relating to individuals shall be stored and processed by the Organisers for use solely in connection with Beyond Sport and that such information shall not be distributed to third parties without the relevant individual’s prior consent.
 Such information will only be disclosed to a third party without prior notice to the relevant individual when the Organisers believe such disclosure to be required by law or regulation or to be necessary to defend the rights of the Organisers, the safety of the public or other Entrants.

 24) All information and materials submitted are non-returnable.

-25) All references to "the Organisers" in these Terms and Conditions are references to Beyond Sport Ltd of Fifth Floor, 110 High Holborn, London, WC1V 6JS, UK or any such address the Awards office shall be moved to.
+25) All references to "the Organisers" in these Terms and Conditions are references to Beyond Sport Foundation of Fifth Floor, 110 High Holborn, London, WC1V 6JS, UK or any such address the Awards office shall be moved to.

 26) All funds must have been claimed within 12 months of receiving the award or the organization will forfeit their prize money.
 The organisers decision on this final and you accept this by entering and agreeing to the Term and Conditions.